Travelers Championship: A hole-by-hole guide to TPC River Highlands

 The par-3 11th at TPC River Highlands has been made trickier in recent years with its green being slimmed down - a welcome change.

-One of the few positive changes to TPC River Highlands in the last decade has been the redesign of this green, which was always too large and friendly for the hole's modest length.
+One of the few positive changes to TPC River Highlands in the last decade has been the redesign of this green, which was always slightly too large and friendly for the hole's modest length.
 Now, with a narrow front section and arcing shape, it is an appropriately dangerous short par 3 that will still give up plenty of birdies but should also produce some more bogeys.

 Hole No. 12 - Par 4, 411 yards